TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Name and type tasks are executed incrementally based on changes made in MiniJava programs.
 However, tasks do not take changes of your language specification into account.
-If you encounter an unexpected result after changing your naming or typing rules, try a 'Reset and reanalyze' to force a full analysis.
+If you encounter an unexpected result after changing your naming or typing rules, try a *Reset and reanalyze* to force a full analysis.

 #### Debugging